 You can fax registration form to 304-293-2529.
-For registration and payment assistance please contact Michael Kurilla, M.Ed., CE Program Specialist at 304-293-5103 or email mpkurilla@hsc.wvu.edu, or contact Dr. Ginger Scott, Director of Continuing Education, at 304-293-5103 or email vscott@hsc.wvu.edu.
+For registration and payment assistance please contact Michael Kurilla at 304-293-5103/mpkurilla@hsc.wvu.edu, Dr. Ginger Scott at 304-293-5103/vscott@hsc.wvu.edu, or WVUSOPCE@hsc.wvu.edu.

-Please print or type: (One form per pharmacist)
+riease print of type.
+(One form p ber pharmacist)

 First name MI Las t name

-(Please note both given and preferred na ames if different.)
+(Please note both given and preferred names if different.)

 Home Address

 City State Zip

 Place of Employment

 Work Address

 City State Zip

 Home Phone Work Phone Fax Number

 E-mail

-Please list any special dietary need ds (ex. vegetarian , etc.):
+Please list any special dietary nee eds (ex. vegetarian , etc.):

-Program Fee (check one) Please circl \$300 e
+Program Fee (check one) Student Pharmacist Please circl \$300 \$400 e

-Student Pharmacist

 Self-study materials will be available online at least 30 days prior to program date.
 Information to access the online self-study materials will be emailed to participants.
 If you have not received an email with this information, please contact the WVU School of Pharmacy at 304-293-5103/304-293-1553.
 Cancellations received in writing at least 7 days prior to the program (fax 304-293-2529 or e-mail mpkurilla@hsc.wvu.edu) will be charged a \$150 cancellation fee then refunded the remaining registration fee.
 We reserve the right to cancel the program.
 In the event of a conference cancellation, registrants will be notified by phone and a full registration refund will be made.
-Questions regarding the program should be directed to the WVU School of Pharmacy Office of Continuing Education at mpkurilla@hsc.wvu.edu or by phone at 304-293-5103 or vscott@hsc.wvu.edu or at 304-293-1553.
+Questions regarding the program should be directed to the WVU School of Pharmacy Office of Continuing Education to Michael Kurilla at 304-293-5103/mpkurilla@hsc.wvu.edu, Dr. Ginger Scott at 304-293-5103/vscott@hsc.wvu.edu, or WVUSOPCE@hsc.wvu.edu.
 Visit us on the web at http://pharmacy.hsc.wvu.edu/CE/Home.